moccalotto/kaos/_rulebook/main.md

 You die if you are reduced to negative number that equals your STR+TOU.

 **Natural healing**:
-Complete rest, such as sitting or lying down, for 1 hour will replenish TOU Hit Points.
+Complete rest, such as sitting or lying down, for 1 hour will replenish 5 HP.
 Magic users cannot heal naturally if they have cast a spell within the last hour.

 ### Actions